swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 print(MemoryLayout<Span<Int>>.alignment) // ⟹ 8
 ```

-(Of course, the values returned will vary depending on target architecture.)
+(Of course, the values returned will vary depending on the target architecture.)

 The information returned is going to be of somewhat limited use until we generalize unsafe pointer types to support nonescapable pointees, which this proposal does not include -- but there is no reason to delay this work until then.

 (To usefully allow pointers to nonescapable types, we'll need to assign precise lifetime semantics to their `pointee` (and pointer dereferencing in general), and we'll most likely also need a way to allow developers to unsafely override the resulting default lifetime semantics.
-This requires explicit lifetime annotations, and as such that work is postponed to a future proposal.)
+This requires explicit lifetime annotations, and as such, that work is postponed to a future proposal.)

 ### Lifetime management